nberardi/stripe-dotnet/README.markdown

 }
 ```

-## How do I get a DateTime from the response's UNIX time object?
+## How do I get a DateTime from the response's UNIX time?

 ```csharp
 // ... same as above